UPLB-CMSC227/activity_1/README.md

 # Activity #1
-This repository contains a MySQL/MariaDB procedure for inserting an item into a database using a newly or recently used primary key.
+This repository contains a MySQL/MariaDB procedure for inserting an item into a database using a new or recently used primary key.

 ![procedure](./assets/img/terminal.gif)